hananoyama/architectural_kata/README.md

 ## Components and Responsibilities
 * location inventory tracker
   * track meal inventory at a location where meals are sold (kiosk, fridge, etc.)
+  * query vendor APIs to maintain inventory
+  * receive distributor restocking updates to maintain inventory
 * customer order tracker
   * track customer meal order history
 * customer demographics
   * collect customer diet and health preferences
   * collect customer income and demographic details (low income, student)
-* feedback processor
+* customer-initiated feedback processor
   * collect customer feedback on ordered meals
-  * inform merchant, customer service, etc. of critical feedback
+  * allow for triage so that merchant, customer service, etc. are notified of critical feedback
-* survey feedback
+* merchant-initiated feedback processor
   * push surveys to customers
   * collect customer survey responses
 * meal preparation scheduling
-  * send meal orders to the kitchen(s)
+  * allow merchant or admin to send meal orders to the kitchen(s)
+  * monitor order fulfillment status and notify inventory tracker of in-flight inventory
 * meal distribution
   * inform distributor personnel of prepped meal pickup from kitchen(s)
   * designate where meals need to be distributed (kiosk, fridge, etc. locations)
+  * provide updates to inventory tracker upon restocking of distribution points
-* price setting
+* pricing
+  * allow merchant to set prices on menu items
   * allow setting of discounted prices by menu item or location or other non-customer characteristic
+* UI or API components
+  * customer UI (web and app)
+  * kitchen UI (web or app) or API to interface with kitchen staff or kitchen inventory software
+  * merchant/admin UI (web)

 <a name="questions"/>